cosmos/mainnet/README.md

 ## Next Steps

-Wait for the Interchain Foundation to publish a final recommendation for the Genesis Block Release Software and be ready to come online at the recommended time.
+Wait for the Interchain Foundation (ICF) to publish a final recommendation for the Genesis Block Release Software and be ready to come online at the recommended time.

+The ICF will recommend a particular genesis file and software version, but there is no guarantee a network will ever start from it - nodes and validators may never come online, the community may disregard the recommendation and choose different genesis files, and/or they may modify the software in arbitrary ways.
+Such outcomes and many more are outside the ICF's control and completely in the hands of the community

 On initialization of the software, the Cosmos Hub Bonded Proof-of-Stake system will kick in to determine the initial validator set (max 100 validators) from the set of `gentx` transactions.